google/trillian/README.md

 A personality may also perform **canonicalization** on incoming data, to convert equivalent formulations of the same underlying data to a single canonical format, avoiding needless duplication.
-(For example, keys in JSON dictionaries could be sorted, or Unicode string data could be normalized.)
+(For example, keys in JSON dictionaries could be sorted, or Unicode string data could be normalised.)

 The per-application personality is also responsible for providing an externally-visible interface, typically over HTTP[S].